graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Result Coercion**

+Fields returning the type `Boolean` expect to encounter boolean internal values.

-GraphQL servers should coerce non-boolean raw values to Boolean when possible otherwise they must raise a field error.
-Examples of this may include returning `true` for any non-zero number.
+GraphQL servers may coerce non-boolean raw values to `Boolean` when reasonable without losing information, otherwise they must raise a field error.
+Examples of this may include returning `true` for non-zero numbers.

 **Input Coercion**